28BYJ-48 Stepper Motor with Raspberry Pi Pico using MicroPython

 The following diagram shows the ULN2003 motor driver board:

-To connect Raspberry Pi Pico with the stepper motor and driver we will use the input pins IN1-IN4, the power supply pins, and the motor connection header.
-The 28BYJ-48 stepper motor already comes attached with the motor driver via the motor connector header.
-Now we will connect four GPIO pins of our Raspberry Pi Pico board with the input pins (IN1-IN4) of the driver.
-We have used the following GPIO pins to connect with each input pin.
+To connect Raspberry Pi Pico with the stepper motor and driver, we use the driver’s IN1–IN4 input pins, the power supply pins, and the motor connector header.
+The 28BYJ-48 stepper motor plugs directly into the driver board via its 5-pin connector.
+We then connect four GPIO pins of the Raspberry Pi Pico to the IN1–IN4 inputs of the driver board.
+The pin mapping used in this tutorial is shown below:

 MicroPython Script: 28BYJ-48 Stepper Motor with Raspberry Pi Pico